Miracle of Hanoi: Media coverage

-The match was broadcast live by ABS-CBN.
+The match was broadcast live by VTV in Vietnam and ABS-CBN in the Philippines.
 Prior to that match, no Philippines-based firm had rights to broadcast the 2010 AFF Championship in the country.
-The Azkals' tie with Singapore was not broadcast live in the Philippines.
-ABS-CBN chairman Eugenio Lopez III personally called then ABS-CBN Sports vice president Peter Musñgi to secure broadcasting rights for ABS-CBN to air live matches of the Philippines at the 2010 AFF Championship on December 5, within the same day that the Philippines–Vietnam match was scheduled.
-Musñgi negotiated with the tournament's Singapore-based broadcast rights owner.
-ABS-CBN was also asked if it could potentially cover a potential Azkals match at home if they progress to the semifinals with Musñgi pledging the media firm has the capability.
-Musñgi managed to secure the rights for free, relying on the fact that it is the first time that a Philippine broadcaster will cover the tournament.
+(The Azkals' tie with Singapore was not broadcast live in the Philippines.)

+ABS-CBN chairman Eugenio Lopez III personally called then ABS-CBN Sports vice president Peter Musñgi to secure broadcasting rights for ABS-CBN to air live matches of the Philippines at the 2010 AFF Championship on December 5, the same day that the Philippines–Vietnam match was scheduled.
+In turn, Musñgi negotiated with the tournament's Singapore-based broadcast rights owner.
+ABS-CBN was also asked if it could potentially cover a potential Azkals match at home if they progressed to the semifinals.
+Musñgi pledged that the media firm had the capability.
+Musñgi managed to secure the rights for free, relying on the fact that it was the first time that a Philippine broadcaster would cover the tournament.